Japanese stocks outshine Europe and U.S. before key inflation data

 PHOTO

-LONDON/SINGAPORE - Japanese shares touched a 34-year peak on Tuesday, while European stocks and S&P 500 futures slipped as investors waited for a U.S. inflation report that could shape Federal Reserve policy.
+Japanese shares touched a 34-year peak on Tuesday, while European stocks and S&P 500 futures fell as investors waited for a U.S. inflation report that could shape Federal Reserve policy.

 Treasuries and the dollar were little changed before the inflation numbers.
-Bitcoin remained just above $50,000 after crossing the threshold for the first time in over two years, thanks to inflows into exchange-traded funds backed by the digital asset.
+Bitcoin remained at around $50,000 after crossing the threshold for the first time in over two years thanks to inflows into exchange-traded funds backed by the cryptocurrency.

 "U.S. yields have moved up year to date," said Max Kettner, chief multi-asset strategist at HSBC.
 "In the absence of any kind of meaningful tightening from the Bank of Japan that really hurts the Japanese yen, (which) helps the export-sensitive Japanese equity market."